 Researchers from University of Vermont College of Medicine reviewed escharotic use for skin disease and they commented that use of these herbal applications may lead to scarring and residual cancer cells.
 (McDaniel S, Goldman GD.Consequences of using escharotic agents as primary treatment for nonmelanoma skin cancer.
 Arch Dermatol.
-2002 Dec;138(12):1593-6) This sounds like cancer surgery to you?
-Exactly.
+2002 Dec;138(12):1593-6) Scarring and residual cells?
+This sounds like cancer surgery.

 Behold the Propoganda…

-Opponents of bloodroot or bloodroot salve prevent “evidence” in the form of images, which may or may not be images of one stage of an escharotic treatment.
-They will show either the eschar stage or the stage where the eschar has fallen out, or a picture taken after surgery.
+Opponents of bloodroot or black salve present “evidence” in the form of images, which may or may not be images of one stage of an escharotic treatment.
+They will show either the eschar stage, or the stage where the eschar has fallen out, or a picture taken after surgery.